Mosaal/cozy-photos/ESOF/4th-Report/4th Report.md

 /public/photos/photos/raws/7b671b7be6b9873710a0c3xxxxxxxxxx.jpg

-What we sould actually have:
+What we should actually have:

 /public/photos/photos/raws/7b671b7be6b9873710a0c3xxxxxxxxxx.jpg?key=n1j34nc1ku952bqcsvp9epxxxxxxxxxx
 ```